Popular with commuters, leisure and fitness riders alike, flat bar road bikes are perfect for riders wanting a more spirited riding experience.

 Specialized Sirrus Sport

-Shimano provides its Sora nine-speed groupset which is complimented by an adventure-spec 48-32T crankset paired with an 11-34T cassette out back.
+Shimano provides its Sora nine-speed groupset which is complemented by an adventure-spec 48-32T crankset paired with an 11-34T cassette out back.
 Tektro hydraulic disc brakes paired with 160mm rotors provide the stopping power.
 A double-walled aluminium wheelset shod with 32c wide reflective Specialized Nimbus rubber completes the specification and should prove plenty durable.

 Polygon Bend FX4